reifyhealth/lein-git-down/README.md

 - **tools.deps** is a fantastic addition to the Clojure tooling ecosystem and served as an inspiration behind this project.
 Its purpose, however, is slightly orthogonal in that it focuses on a new way of managing Clojure projects in addition to supporting the command line tools.
 Alternatively, this plugin allows existing Leiningen projects to continue to use the same build tooling while adding in the previously missing feature of native Git dependency resolution.
 Additionally, we support multiple manifest types for dependency's, not just `deps.edn` files.
 - The [**lein-tools-deps**](https://github.com/RickMoynihan/lein-tools-deps) plugin is another nice project, which allows Leiningen users to include dependencies from a `deps.edn` in their Leiningen project.
 It takes the approach of dropping the `:dependencies` specified in the `project.clj` and instead replacing them with those resolved by `tools.deps`.
 This provides a nice hybrid approach, however, it means that Leiningen built-in dependency tooling will not work as expected.
 It also means maintaining at least two build files: the `project.clj` and a `deps.edn`.
 - The [**lein-git-deps**](https://github.com/tobyhede/lein-git-deps) plugin has a similar purpose as this one.
 The primary difference is that `lein-git-deps` simply clones the remote repository locally and adds it to the class path.
 It does not resolve any transitive dependencies of the remote repository and also does not support native Maven dependency tooling.
 - [**lein-voom**](https://github.com/LonoCloud/lein-voom) is another interesting plugin.
 It too has a slightly different use case in that it supports a "SNAPSHOT" like workflow using a Git repository as a substitution for Maven maintaining mutating iterative versions.
-While its focus is different, it also requires the user to already have the remote repository cloned onto their local machine an to update it manually with new downstream versions.
+While its focus is different, it also requires the user to already have the remote repository cloned onto their local machine and to update it manually with new downstream versions.
 Additionally, it only supports Leiningen projects for remote dependencies.

 All of these listed are great projects and may be what solves your problem.
 If they are, use them!
 We found that we needed a slightly different approach and so created this project.
 We hope it is useful and furthers the larger discussion around continually improving development workflows and tools.